Year 3

 Please note that this term's project homework is at the bottom of the page.

-The children will receive their homework sheets this week.
-Please choose at least two tasks to complete over the course of our project.
+The children have been given their project homework and overview.
+Please choose at least two tasks to complete throughout our project.
 The children are welcome to complete more if they wish.

 We look forward to seeing what they produce in our homework museum.